RahulSinghRawatDev/WorkManagerKotlinSample/README.md

 <p><b>4.
 Schedule the workReuest with WorkManager instance </p></b>
 <code><pre>   WorkManager.getInstance().enqueue(< workReuest instance >)</code></pre>
-<code><pre>   You can also use UNIQUEWORK which is conflict policy that can be used inspite of enqueue if you want only one instance of that work even after restarting the application</code></pre>
+<p><b>   You can also use UNIQUEWORK which is conflict policy that can be used inspite of enqueue if you want only one instance of that work even after restarting the application</b></p>
 <code><pre>   WorkManager.getInstance().enqueueUniqueWork(< workReuest instance >)</code></pre>